jdx/mise/docs/python.md

 The following are instructions for using the python rtx core plugin.
 The core plugin will be used so long as no plugin is manually installed named "python" using `rtx plugins install python [GIT_URL]`.

-If you want to use [asdf-python](https://github.com/asdf-community/asdf-python) or [rtx-python](https://github.com/rtx-plugins/rtx-python) then use `rtx plugins install python GIT_URL`.

 The code for this is inside of the rtx repository at [`./src/plugins/core/python.rs`](https://github.com/jdx/rtx/blob/main/src/plugins/core/python.rs).

 ## Usage